Lucien Rivard

 Lucien Rivard (June 16, 1915 – February 3, 2002) was a Quebec criminal known for a sensational prison escape in 1965.

 Background

 Rivard had been engaged in robbery and smuggling drugs since the 1940s.
-He has been described as a "petty crook" in his early years, but in the 1950s he moved to Cuba and operated a casino, and became involved in the heroin business.
+He has been described as a "petty crook" in his early years, but in the 1956 he moved to Cuba and operated a casino, and became involved in the heroin business.
 In 1958 he moved back to Laval, Quebec, and operated the business "Domaine Idéal" to continue dealing drugs and weapons.

+In Cuba, Rivard co-owned with Norman Rothman and Paul Mondoloni the El Morocco, a nightclub in Camagüey.
+He also had interests in the casino at the Plaza Hotel.
+With Mondoloni and Jean Croce he was involved in narcotics trafficking.
+Cuban dictator Fulgencio Batista was paid $20,000 per week to allow the narcotics to be moved.
+He smuggled guns for Fidel Castro and his rebels.
+However after the Cuban Revolution Rivard was arrested by the Castro government and later released.
+In June 1959 he received a deportation notice, returning to Toronto via Jamaica.
+He later met up again with Mondoloni at Acapulco in Mexico, a country they would return to on many occasions.

-In 1965, Rivard was in a Montreal prison, but used a water hose to climb a wall and escape.
+In October 1963 drug runner Michel Caron was arrested in Texas as he attempted to cross the border from Mexico with 35kg of heroin, while in custody he implicated Rivard.
+Attorney General Bobby Kennedy got personally involved and sought to prosecute Rivard.
+In 1965, Rivard was held in Bordeaux Prison, Quebec while awaiting extradition to the United States.
+He used a water hose to climb a wall and escape.
 He was missing for four months before being caught and extradited to the United States.
 During his absence, he wrote letters to various people, telling the Prime Minister of Canada Lester B. Pearson "Life is short, you know.
 I don't intend to be in jail for the rest of my life."
+He was finally captured on 16 July 1965 near Châteauguay, Quebec.
+He was extradited to Texas where he served nine years in prison.